 The temperature tumbled all day, from a morning high of 48 to a biting cold 20 degrees by midnight.

-It was a wet Christmas Eve/Christmas Day morning as 1.05" of rain fell during Santa's peak travel time between 7PM-3AM.
+It was a wet Christmas Eve/Christmas Day morning as 1.05" of rain fell during Santa's peak travel time, 7PM-3AM.

-This was the third Christmas Day in a row with a mild high temperature of 53 degrees.
+This was the third year in a row in which Christmas Day had the mild high temperature of 53 degrees.

 Just two days after a high/low of 66/57, today's high was a frosty 31 degrees - the first day of the winter with a high temperature of 32 or colder.

 Today's high of 59/low of 41, fifteen degrees above average, made this the mildest Christmas in twelve years.
-The high/low temperatures were on-par with this year's Easter Sunday (61/43).
+The high/low was on-par with this year's Easter Sunday (61/43).

 Today's high of 28/low of 19 made this the coldest day of the month.